clinically-au/kinde-authentication/README.md

   methods.
 - Inject ```BlazorUserAccessor``` to get access to the current user in your Blazor components.

-I've only just recently worked out how to tie all this together, so some bits may not be entirely required etc. Take this as a proof of concept at the moment :-)
+I've only recently worked out how to tie all this together, so some bits may not be entirely required etc. Raise an issue if you notice any problems.

 ### To Do List: